 I can't imagine these cases that we're hearing about.

-I just can't imagine.
+Just can't imagine.

-We've talked about a number of missing people, people who have just literally vanished, actually.
+We've talked about a number of missing people, people who have just Literally vanished, actually.

-And Corby speaks for a lot of people when he says, look, why go on all these shows and talk about this if you're not going to offer any opinion?
+And Corby speaks for a lot of people when he says, Look, why go on all these shows and talk about this if you're not going to offer any opinion?

 Granted, he doesn't want to affect his credibility, but then why go on and just let your books speak for themselves?

-of your continued writing about this is, David?
+So what would you say the goal of your continued writing about this is, David?

 So if there's no hard evidence to say what's happening, then you're guessing.